grafana/mimir/docs/sources/operating-grafana-mimir/configure-tracing.md

 ## Configuration

-In order to configure Grafana Mimir to send traces you must do two things:
+To configure Grafana Mimir to send traces, perform the following steps:

 1. Set the `JAEGER_AGENT_HOST` environment variable in all components to point to your Jaeger agent.